kukuu/AGILITY/README.md

 # Micro-services

-#### Loose coupling::individual deployment:: repeatable deployment can only be acieved by repeatble context ==> containerisation
+#### Loose coupling::individual deployment:: repeatable deployment can only be achieved by repeatble context ==> containerisation

 Microservices enforce loose coupling, plus it’s easier to develop fast and reliable deployment pipelines if they only have to handle small packages.